-This document reports preliminary analyses in development of the 2022 Pacific halibut (Hippoglossus stenolepis) stock assessment.
-It follows the previous full stock assessment and independent peer review conducted in 2019 (Stewart and Hicks 2019b; Stewart and Hicks 2020; Stokes 2019), and subsequent updates to that assessment in 2020 (Stewart and Hicks 2021), and 2021(Stewart and Hicks 2022).
-Following the review of this document in June 2022 (SRB020), requested revisions will be considered and presented for additional review in September 2022 (SRB021), and the final 2022 assessment will be produced for the IPHC's Interim (IM098) and Annual (AM099) meetings.
-Updated data sources, including the results of the 2022 Fishery-Independent Setline Survey (FISS), logbook and biological data from the 2022 commercial fishery, and sex-ratio information from the 2021 commercial landings-at-age will be included for the final 2022 analysis.
+This document reports preliminary analyses in development of the 2025 Pacific halibut (Hippoglossus stenolepis) stock assessment.
+It follows the previous full stock assessments conducted in 2022 (Stewart and Hicks 2022) and 2019, including the independent peer review in 2019 (Stewart and Hicks 2019b; Stewart and Hicks 2020; Stokes 2019).
+Since the 2022 full stock assessment, two updates have been completed in 2023 (Stewart and Hicks 2024) and 2024 (Stewart and Hicks 2025) which included little change to the data or methods.
+Following the review of this document in June 2025 (SRB026), requested revisions will be considered and presented for additional review in September 2025 (SRB027), and the final 2025 assessment will be produced for the IPHC's Interim (IM101) and Annual (AM102) meetings.
+Updated data sources, including the results of the 2025 Fishery-Independent Setline Survey (FISS), logbook and biological data from the 2025 commercial fishery, and sex-ratio information from the 2024 commercial landings-at-age will be included for the final 2025 analysis.